ankumar/software-design/README.md

 ⤵️ (co)evolution? with Foundations like [Internet Identity](https://openid.net/2016/09/27/the-foundation-of-internet-identity/), Energy efficient Computing, ...

-Let's start with concrete use cases?
+problems we agree on & concrete use cases?

 > Open design welcomes the free **exchange of ideas, knowledge, processes, and tools**.
 It empowers by lifting barriers to innovation.
 It opens the door to scaling design projects by distributing adaptable resources.
 >